Wondering why you’re running out of breath when you try to go for a run?

 Why Can’t I Breathe Properly When Running?

-However, with practice, you can get stronger and learn to match your breath with your activity in a way that won’t make you feel like you’re going to collapse.
-You should have one goal with your breathing while you are running, which is to maximize the oxygen delivery to your muscle cells.
+However, with consistent practice, you can build strength and learn to synchronize your breathing with your activity, reducing the feeling of breathlessness.
+The primary goal for your breathing while running should be to maximize oxygen delivery to your muscle cells.

-Let’s look at some things that may be hindering your ability to breathe properly when you are running.
+Let’s explore some factors that might be hindering your ability to breathe properly when running.

-Also, your cardiovascular reflex is activated as you run.
-Your breathing muscles are forced to work harder, and your blood flow is restricted to your limbs.
-If you aren’t properly engaging your entire body while you run, you will limit the amount of blood that is transported to your cells, making your legs much less powerful.
+Additionally, running activates your cardiovascular reflex, forcing your breathing muscles to work harder and restricting blood flow to your limbs.
+If you’re not engaging your entire body effectively, you limit the blood transported to your cells, reducing your legs’ power.

-If you have heavy breathing at rest due to a respiratory condition, you will also experience relatively heavy breathing during exercise, making running even more difficult.
+If you experience heavy breathing at rest due to a respiratory condition, you’ll likely find it even more challenging during exercise, making running particularly difficult.

 Infographic: 11 Tips for Breathing Properly When Running

 Tired of catching your breath when running?
-Learn how to make running easier from this infographic of the 11 strategies to breathe properly when running.
+Learn how to make running easier from this infographic of the 11 strategies to breathe correctly when running.

 How to Breathe Properly When Running

-There are a number of ways you can improve your breathing while you’re running, but the two most common techniques involve your actual method of breathing—meaning how you breathe and where you breathe.
+There are several ways you can improve your breathing while you’re running, but the two most common techniques involve your actual method of breathing—meaning how you breathe and where you breathe.

 Two Primary Breathing Techniques